Go to end of page

 Statements posted here are those of our readers and do not represent the BaseballThinkFactory.
 Names are provided by the poster and are not verified.
 We ask that posters follow our submission policy.
 Please report any inappropriate comments.

 He is just ... unanalytical.

-The Howard contract was the one that should have snapped Amaro out of whatever loyalty spell he was under.
 The second he offered that catastrophe of a deal, baseball writers all over the country wrote in all capital letters: “ARE THE PHILLIES OUT OF THEIR MINDS?”
 There was no other question.

 Login to Join (2 members)